 You should prepare a backpack for the days you will stay in the jungle.
 There is limited room in the boat to the lodge.
 Upon arrival, we will take you to the Lodge’s main office where you will store your extra luggage is a designated locker.
 Do not worry, these lockers are safe and are under the Logde’s responsibility.
 Lodge will only allow you to take a small backpack on the boat.
 Please bring a hat, insect repellent, and sun block.
 We suggest wearing pants instead of shorts since it may be better for hikes.
 Also, comfortable shoes are a must; boots or tennis shoes are recommended since the terrain may require a little traction.

 You don’t have to speak Spanish while in Peru.
-People in Peru are very friendly and when you speak in English people try to help you…so don’t worry about this part.
+People in Peru are very friendly and when you speak in English people try to help you, so don’t worry about it.

 200 volts AC, 60 Hz.
 Appliance plugs are compatible with both US and European type.